ryanramage/agreeable-peer/README.md

 Agreeable Peer
 ==============

-Simplify the rpc agreement between [agreeable](https://github.com/ryanramage/agreeable) friends
+Easy RPC using an agreement between [agreeable](https://github.com/ryanramage/agreeable) peers.
+A [🍐](https://docs.pears.com) project.

+This project is a helper to create and consume remote services over a p2p network.
+It is built over strong foundations of HyperDHT, protomux and jsonrpc-mux, but makes using them very easy, and should help web developers convert over to p2p.

+Here are a few other reasons to use it:

- - Validates input and output data (runtime type safety)
+ - Validates input and output data for both peers at runtime (runtime type safety)
- - Compile type checking (JSDoc and ts compatable)
+ - Compile type checking to help coding (using JSDoc and ts compatable)
- - reduce boilerplate p2p code
+ - reduces boilerplate p2p code
- - allows growing an ecosystem of trusting p2p rpc peers
+ - allows for growing an ecosystem of trusting p2p rpc peers
  - dynamic UI for testing and form submission via [agreeable-ui](https://github.com/ryanramage/agreeable-ui)

-The following example can be run in the demo folder of this project
+The following example can be run in the [demo folder](https://github.com/ryanramage/agreeable-peer/tree/master/demo) of this project

 Host an agreeable RPC
 =====================

-in a working directory, please use npm to install the following two dependencies
+in your working directory, please use npm to install the following two dependencies

 ```
 npm i agreeable agreeable-peer